DennisSoemers/DennisSoemers.github.io/_posts/2022-11-11-microoptimisations-skyrim.markdown

 interesting:
 1. Real-world code (i.e., scripts in mods or in the base game) are generally very short and fast (in terms of wall time), making the accuracy of timings a bit questionable.
-If you artificially make them slower (e.g., by taking the same code you would realistically only want to run once, but putting repeating it many times in a loop) such that you actually have something to measure, you start hitting a bunch of limitations caused by the different budgets described above that you wouldn't have hit otherwise.
+If you artificially make them slower (e.g., by taking the same code you would realistically only want to run once, but repeating it many times in a loop) such that you actually have something to measure, you start hitting a bunch of limitations caused by the different budgets described above that you wouldn't have hit otherwise.
 2. Even if something is already very fast, micro-optimisations may still be worth it because they can stop your scripts from negatively affecting other scripts.
 Due to the various budgets that the engine uses, there can be "sudden" effects, where even a single instruction more or less can